Skip to main content

 Course overview

-Build your knowledge across key business domains like marketing, management, entrepreneurship and accounting.
+Build your knowledge across key business domains, including marketing, management, entrepreneurship and accounting.
 Learn advanced international business principles, ready to manage cross-cultural teams and multinational corporations.
 Gain hands-on experience through an internship and industry/research projects.

 Discover core business concepts such as marketing, accounting, management and entrepreneurship.
-Explore advanced topics like international business strategy, managing multinational corporations, cross-cultural management and negotiation and global business analysis.
+Explore advanced topics such as international business strategy, managing multinational corporations, cross-cultural management, negotiation and global business analysis.
 Get real-world experience through an internship with an international business, NGO or government entity, along with industry and research projects.

 Your master’s degree in international business will allow you to lead and manage global companies.
 You’ll be able to give expert advice to help companies reach international markets, target diverse customers and achieve their goals.
 You might find yourself working in multinational firms, government organisations or even starting your own global business, to name a few.